rohitvarkey/ThreeJS.jl/README.md

 By default, ThreeJS adds [TrackballControls](http://threejs.org/examples/misc_controls_trackball.html) to every scene drawn.
 This lets you interact with the scene by using the trackpad or mouse to rotate, pan and zoom.

+### Interactivity

+You can use the [reactive functionality](https://shashi.github.io/Escher.jl/reactive.html) provided by Escher to create Signals of the 3D graphic elements produced.
+These can let you create graphics that can be interacted with using UI elements like sliders.
+Try launching `escher --serve` (if you have Escher installed) in the `examples/` directory and heading to `localhost:5555/box.jl` on the browser.
+You can see a box whose width, depth, height and rotation about each axes can be set and the box will update accordingly!

+Currently, this functionality does not work in IJulia notebooks.
+Hopefully, this will be fixed soon and you can use `Interact`(https://github.com/JuliaLang/Interact.jl) to do the same in IJulia notebooks.

 ### Example